mayshukl/docker/README.md

  - Serverless
  - Stateless
  - Statefull

 #### Docker Hub
+This is a repository of docker images. (like maven repository)

 #### Orchestration
+kubernetes , swarn

+#### Images
+This is layred structure of changes.

+#### Continers
+This is running image with one R/W lyre

+#### Network
+There are 3 default netrworks
+- null    -> Continer will not be in any network
+- host    -> Continer will use host machine network
+- bridge  -> This is a private netork of docker engine.
+All continers will be in this network by default.

+Custom network can also be created using network commands

+#### Volumne

 # Docker in Use

 #### Install Docker

 - Download docker for MAC (https://hub.docker.com/editions/community/docker-ce-desktop-mac)
 - install docker
 - install 2 tab auto complete https://docs.docker.com/compose/completion/ or https://codingbee.net/docker/get-bash-autocompletion-working-for-docker-cli-on-a-mac or https://docs.docker.com/docker-for-mac/#install-shell-completion